Ryandev/NetStatus/README.md

 ##### Latency/Upload error status & download warning status
 ![Dashboard status slow](https://raw.githubusercontent.com/Ryandev/NetStatus/master/documentation/dashslow.png "Dashboard status slow")
-*Bottom left is the time elapsed since the last speed test, bottom right is your ISP name/location*
+*Bottom left is the time elapsed since the last speed test, bottom right is your public IP address
+When the WiFi icon is showing, a new speed-test is underway, display will be updated once all results are in

 ## Run
 Either load url (https://netstatus.ryanpowell.dev)[https://netstatus.ryanpowell.dev] in WebBrowser or deploy locally with Docker below & open http://localhost:80